-KIN-V05 - Baseball, Varsity, Men 3 units UC\, CSU
+KIN-V05 - Baseball, Varsity, Men UC, CSU

+Limitation on enrollment: Retention based on successfultryout.
 This course is designed to assist advanced baseball players in improving their skills, knowledge and strategy of the game through a highly organized, intense program of activity drills, lecture and inter-squad practice leading to intercollegiate competition.
 Repeating this course provides the student an opportunity for additional skill and competency development.
 May be taken a total of four times.
 175 hours laboratory.
 (TBA option) (Letter Grade, or Pass/No Pass option.)

-KIN-V06 - Track and Field, Varsity, Men 3 units UC\, CSU
+KIN-V06 - Track and Field, Varsity, Men UC, CSU

+Limitation on enrollment: Retention based on successful tryout.
 This course is designed to serve as an opportunity for track and field competitors to improve skills, knowledge and strategy of the sport of track and field.
 The program will consist of a highly organized program of lecture, and individual and group practice sessions to prepare students for intercollegiate competition in track and field.
 Repeating the course provides the student an opportunity for a leadership role and for additional skill and competency development within the sport.
 May be taken a total of four times.
 175 hours laboratory.
 (TBA option) (Letter Grade, or Pass/No Pass option.)

-KIN-V07 - Golf, Varsity, Men UC\, CSU
+KIN-V07 - Golf, Varsity, Men

+Limitation on enrollment: Retention based on successful tryout.
 This course will provide an opportunity for experienced golfers to improve skills, knowledge, and strategies for intercollegiate competition.
 Repeating this course provides the student an opportunity for additional skill and competency development.
 May be taken a total of four times.
 175 hours laboratory.
 (TBA option) (Letter Grade, or Pass/No Pass option.)

-KIN-V08 - Tennis, Varsity, Men UC\, CSU
+KIN-V08 - Tennis, Varsity, Men UC, CSU

-Prerequisite: None.
 Limitation on enrollment: Retention based on successful tryout.

-This course is designed to serve as an opportunity for tennis players to improve their skills, knowledge and strategy of the game of tennis.
+Opportunity for tennis players to improve their skills, knowledge and strategy of the game of tennis.
 The program will consist of a highly organized and intense setting of lecture, individual, group and team practice sessions, and video/DVD/film evaluation to prepare students for intercollegiate competition in tennis.
 Repeating the course provides the student an opportunity for additional skill and competency development.
 May be taken a total of four times.
 175 hours laboratory.
 (TBA option) (Letter Grade, or Pass/No Pass option.)

-KIN-V09 - Swimming and Diving, Varsity Men 3 units UC\, CSU
+KIN-V09 - Swimming and Diving, Varsity Men 3 units UC, CSU

-This course is designed to serve as an opportunity for swimmers and divers to develop the fundamental skills and strategies along with a physical conditioning program necessary for the sport of competitive swimming and diving.
+Limitation on enrollment: Retention based on successful tryout.
+Opportunity for swimmers and divers to develop the fundamental skills and strategies along with a physical conditioning program necessary for the sport of competitive swimming and diving.
 It will consist of a highly organized and intense setting of lectures, individual and team practice sessions and video/DVD/film evaluation to prepare the students for intercollegiate competition in swimming and diving.
 Repeating this course provides the student an opportunity for additional skill and competency development.
 May be taken a total of four times.
 175 hours laboratory.
 (TBA option) (Letter Grade, or Pass/No Pass option.)

-KIN-V10 - Soccer, Varsity Men UC\, CSU
+KIN-V10 - Soccer, Varsity Men UC, CSU

+Limitation on enrollment: Retention based on successful tryout.
 This course prepares the student athletes to practice and compete at the intercollegiate level in soccer.
 Athletes will demonstrate proficiency and knowledge of advanced principles of offensive and defensive team concepts.
 Student athletes will participate in a physical conditioning program designed to prepare them for intercollegiate competition in soccer.
 Repeating this course provides the student an opportunity for additional skill and competency development.
 May be taken a total of four times.
 175 hours laboratory.
 (TBA option) (Letter Grade, or Pass/No Pass option.)